Flimster/Python_Group_Project/README.md

 ### Installing

 Once you have those programs up and running, unzip the downloaded folder to the desired location.
 The next step is to set up a local server with flask.
-You need to run the following commands in a terminal :</br>
+You need to run the following commands in a terminal at the folder's directory:</br>

 `export FLASK_APP=thinkback.py`</br>
 `flask run`</br>

-This will launch the server and be able to run on your computer.
+This will launch the server and host the website on your computer.

 ### Deploying